cathrinexing/homework-for-640/final-final/README.md

 ##### Then, I need to preload my images, animations and music.

 ##### Thirdly, I create my canvas and interface buttons, and set my current background picture.
-Also,i add bubble, random fishes arrays and random positions of my food and set default to animations in the setup.
+Also,i add bubble, random fishes arrays and random positions of my food in the setup.

 ##### Fourthly, I add background and draw my hero fish(the eyes of my hero have mapping function) to the draw.
-Also, I set if statement to my hitzones to add some interesting scenarios(such as show pictures and text, play sounds and change framerate).
-Then I add random target fishes to the draw.
+Also, I set if statements to my hitzones to add some interesting scenarios(such as showing pictures and text, playing sounds and changing framerate).
+Then I add random target fish to the draw,.
 ##### finally，i write bubble ,interface and "mousepressed" functions.

 # the user interaction explanation